VinceDeslo/templates/README.md

 ### Maintenance

-These flakes currently don't pin any specific versions of the toolchains, the goal is to be up to date with latest stable every time I init a new flake.
+These flakes attempt to avoid pinning any specific versions of the toolchains, the goal is to be up to date with latest stable every time I init a new flake.